ionos-cloud/ionosctl/docs/readme.md

 ## Overview

 IonosCTL is a tool to help you manage your IONOS Cloud resources directly from your terminal.
-IonosCTL uses [Cobra](https://github.com/spf13/cobra) and [Viper](https://github.com/spf13/viper) libraries in order to manage commands and options.
-Cobra is both a library for creating powerful modern command-line interface \(CLI\) applications as well as a program to generate applications and command files and it is used in many Go projects together with Viper library.

 ## Getting started